MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  u \cdot v = g_{\mu \nu} u^\mu v^\nu
 \end{equation}

-Finally, if you only want to compute geodesics for Schwarzschild black holes, you can simply use the equation for a particle with mass 1 in a ceirtain classical force field, details are in
+Finally, if you only want to compute geodesics for Schwarzschild black holes, you can simply use the equation for a particle with mass 1 in a certain classical force field, details are in
 [this blog post](https://rantonels.github.io/starless/).

 ---